nafianhafid/KanHias-Application-Project/README.md

 3. Camera Permission

 ## How to Install
 You can download this application by accessing the link below.
-After it successfully downloaded, you can install it on you Android phone and use the application. \br
+After it successfully downloaded, you can install it on you Android phone and use the application.

 [Kan Hias Apk](https://drive.google.com/file/d/1QSspSBlp_6WHWgg4Bza5wFJS0NTaKz1N/view)